TorontoDataScientistsWithoutBorders/TorontoDataScientistsWithoutBorders.github.io/speakers.md

 permalink: /speakers/
 ---

-We are a group of data scientists based in Toronto that are trying to hack to make the world better, if you would like to be one!
+We are a group of data scientists based in Toronto that are trying to utilize data anlytics to make the world better, if you would like to be one!

 Among other things, we host publicly accessible sessional talks on machine learning / data science methodologies.
 Here is a list of our speakers and past talks: